jupyterhub/zero-to-jupyterhub-k8s/doc/source/digital-ocean/step-zero-digital-ocean.rst

 #.
 Prepare your Digital Ocean shell environment.

-   * **Install command-line tools locally**.
+   a. **Install command-line tools locally**.
 You'll need at least v1.13.0 to be able to new the kubernetes control.

      You can either follow the `installation instructions <https://github.com/digitalocean/doctl/blob/master/README.md>` or use the commands below: